 The last remaining flour mill may have been knocked down in Langley Mill - but a demolition team has donated a lasting memento to the village.

-The parish council office is at Bailey Brook House on Amber Drive and is open for visitors from Monday to Thursday between 9am and 1pm.
+The parish council office is situated at Bailey Brook House on Amber Drive in Langley Mill and is open for visitors from Monday to Thursday between the hours of 9am and 1pm.